sporto/planetproto/exercises/090_implicit_this/problem.md

 	foo.kind //=> ‘foo’
 ```

-Behind the scenes it is like doing something like this:
+Behind the scenes it is like doing something like:

 ```js
 	function Foo() {